-The CV method and local region-based ACM (section 2.2) were applied to an IV-OCT image containing multiple lumen.
-The same initial φ , derived from a particular binary mask was used in both cases.
-The final lumen contour generated by both approaches are shown in Fig.11(a).
-The evolution of the local region based contour stopped once it had arrived at the lumen boundary however the CV based active contour progressed till the iteration stopped.
-The full evolution of both contours during the iteration can be seen in MOVIE2 file.
-Thus global region based techniques such as CV method have limitations when the contrast are low.
+The CV method and local region-based ACM (Sec.
+2.2) were applied to an IV-OCT image containing multiple lumen.
+The same initial φ derived from a particular binary mask was used in both cases.
+The final lumen contour generated by both approaches is shown in Fig. 11(a).
+The evolution of the local region-based contour stopped once it had arrived at the lumen boundary; however, the CV-based active contour progressed until the iteration stopped.
+Thus global region-based techniques such as CV method have limitations when the contrast is low.

-Though a quantitative comparison of manual and the proposed segmentation approach has been provided in section 4, a visual comparison of both techniques is done in Fig.11(b).
+Though a quantitative comparison of the manual and the proposed segmentation approaches has been provided in Sec.
+4, a visual comparison of both techniques is done in Fig. 11(b).
 It can be observed that the automated method was able to generate a closely resembling lumen contour even though the contrast of the arterial cross-section was poor.
-Certain discrepancies can be noticed, where the automated contour appear not to be as smooth as the manual contour.
+Certain discrepancies can be noticed where the automated contour appears not to be as smooth as that of the manual contour.
 This may be due to the diffused boundaries of the low-contrast lumen.